 SK councilor tests positive for drug use

-This was disclosed by Ivy Durano-Meca, chief of the Cebu Provincial Anti-Drug Abuse Office (CPADAO).
+A male Sangguniang Kabataan (SK) councilor tested positive for illegal drug use during a mandatory drug test conducted by the Cebu Provincial Anti-Drug Abuse Office (CPADAO) this month.

-However, the anti-drug abuse office is yet to receive the results of the confirmatory test, which may be released next week.
+CPADAO Head Carmen Remedios Durano – Meca said 55 barangay and SK officials of Barangay Cambanay in Danao City were subjected to a mandatory drug test last July 5.

-Durano-Meca said that disciplinary actions may be imposed on the SK official by the Department of Interior and Local Government (DILG).
+However, Durano-Meca added that they are waiting for the confirmatory test conducted in Manila before they will refer the youth official’s case to the Department of Interior and Local Government (DILG).

+The confirmatory test is expected to arrive within two to three week from the time the sample was taken.

+The SK councilor, whose name is still withheld, is the first youth official to test positive for use of illegal drugs since the May 14 polls.

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Cebudailynews.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.